Back to Insights INSIGHTS

 Off-the-shelf AI vs custom-built: when to use which

-It's one of the most common questions we're asked: "Should we just roll out Copilot (or Duet AI, or Workspace AI), or do we need something custom?"
+It's one of the most common questions we're asked: "Should we just roll out Copilot (or Gemini in Workspace), or do we need something custom?"
 It's a reasonable question, and the answer is almost always "both, but for different things."
 Understanding which tool belongs where will save you significant money and avoid the frustration of deploying an expensive AI product that doesn't deliver on its promise.

 What off-the-shelf productivity AI actually is

-The major vendors — Microsoft (Copilot in M365), Google (Duet AI in Workspace), and a few others — have each launched productivity AI assistants.
+The major vendors — Microsoft (Copilot in M365), Google (Gemini in Workspace, formerly Duet AI), and a few others — have each launched productivity AI assistants.
 These are AI tools woven through existing office suites.
 They use your organisation's data as context, apply large language models, and help you draft documents, summarise meetings, generate presentations, and query data in natural language.

 Where off-the-shelf AI genuinely excels